Is Your Routine Empowering You?

 How do you know when it’s time to change your routine?
 Here are some signs:

-1. You’re constantly wondering what you should do with your time
+1. You constantly wonder what to do with your time.

-3. You feel busy but you don’t know what you’ve accomplished at the end of the week
+3. You are busy but you don’t know what you’ve accomplished at the end of the week.

-5. You feel you need to consciously monitor your goals to see how they’re doing – You can’t rely on your routine to achieve them
+5. You need to consciously monitor your goals to see how they’re doing.
+You can’t rely on your routine to achieve them.

-7. Your daily activities are not what you’d want to do if you have your way with life
+7. Your daily activities are not what you want to do if you have your way.

-In 30DLBL as well as my coaching sessions with clients, we work on a lot of high level tasks that get you thinking about your life, such as working out your life’s vision, your long-term goals and dreams, your bucket list, and personal values.
-These are important, fundamental questions that get us kick-started on living a life of our highest potential.
+In 30DLBL and my coaching sessions with my clients, we work on a lot of high level tasks that get you thinking about your life, such as working out your life vision, your long-term goals and dreams, your bucket list, and your values.
+These are important, fundamental questions that get us started on living a life of our highest potential.

-Beyond the introspection and revelations one gets when working through these tasks, these long-term visions need to be followed up with due action plans, so they get transformed from vision to reality.
-Your routine is what bridges the gaps between your life vision, your long-term goals, your action plans, and your daily life.
+Beyond the introspection and revelations one gets when working through these tasks, these long-term visions need to be followed up with action plans, so that they get transformed from vision to reality.
+Your routine is what bridges the gaps between your life vision, your goals, your action plans, and your daily life.
 If you have powerful goals that move your soul, but you have a lackluster routine that drains you every day, then clearly there’s a mismatch there.
-You can keep dreaming and envisioning a better future, but until you create an empowering routine, your vision can only remain a vision.
+You can keep dreaming and envisioning a better future, but until you create a routine that empowers you, your vision can only remain a vision.

 Fact #2: Powerful Routines Help You Progress in Your Goals Just By Sticking To Them